spryker/spryker-docs/docs/dg/dev/sdks/sdk/development-tools/phpstorm-support.md

 ### Installation

+**Prerequisite**:
-**Prerequisite**: Ensure that `awk` is installed on your local machine, as it is required to run the commands directly from PHPStorm.
+- Ensure that `awk` is installed on your local machine, as it is required to run the commands directly from PHPStorm.
+- Confirm that the development tools (e.g., `vendor/bin/console code:sniff:style`, `vendor/bin/console code:phpstan`, and `vendor/bin/console code:sniff:architecture`) are already installed and runnable on your locale machine, as the installer only configures these tools in PHPStorm.

 To install the Spryker development tools configuration in PHPStorm:
 1. Install the `spryker/development` module.